sapcc/keppel/docs/api-spec.md

 Deletes the specified repository and all manifests in it.
 Returns 204 (No Content) on success.

-Returns 409 (Conflict) if the repository still contains manifests.
-All manifests in the repository must be deleted before the repository can be deleted.
+Returns 409 (Conflict) if the repository contains any protected tags.

 ## GET /keppel/v1/accounts/:name/repositories/:name/\_manifests